top of page

 please send email to: jwakenellts@gmail.com

-NEW Events
+NEW EVENTS

-2024 UPDATES - The Turner Town Project featured The Professor's Place at the Different Abilities Resource Fair for Families at the Livonia Bennett Civic Center Library on Saturday, April 13, 2024.
+2024 MEMORIES - The Turner Town Project featured The Professor's Place at the Different Abilities Resource Fair for Families at the Livonia Bennett Civic Center Library on Saturday, April 13, 2024.
 A new photo and information screen was also introduced.
 An accompanying Education Station focused on testing for Nonverbal Learning Disabilities.
 Brochures, a standing story book, Turner Town story books and photo boxes were available at the booth.

 On July 18 - 20, 2024 at the National Turner Syndrome Society of the United States Conference in Orlando, Florida, The Turner Town Project displayed the latest addition to the Town, the Home Bakery.
 This tall stately Tudor house featured an eye-catching picture window of pies and goodies.
 The storyline centered on solving "math mysteries" in the kitchen for the main character Joy.
 The Director hosted a number of Q & A sessions at the convention.